Harold Lasswell: Teaching career

 From 1922 to 1938, Lasswell served as an assistant professor and associate professor of political science at the University of Chicago.
 During this time, Lasswell was granted a postdoctoral fellowship from the Social Sciences Research Council.
 Lasswell spent a year teaching at the Washington School of Psychiatry from 1938 to 1939, before joining the U.S. Library of Congress as director of war communications research from 1939 to 1945.

 During this time, he also taught at the New School of Social Research and Yale Law School.
 As a visiting lecturer at Yale Law School, Lasswell taught a graduate seminar on "Property in a Crisis Society."
 He became a full-time faculty member following World War II, which underscored the need for a better understanding of law and theory about law.

 Lasswell taught law and political science at Yale University from 1946 to 1970.
 From 1970 to 1972, he served as a professor of law at the City University of New York's John Jay College.
 From 1972 to 1976, he served as a distinguished professor at Temple University School of Law, where he retired from teaching.
-Columbia University also named him the Albert Schewitzer professor of international affairs.
+Columbia University also named him the Albert Schweitzer professor of international affairs.
 After retiring from teaching, Lasswell spent his remaining years working with the Policy Sciences Center.